rangle/ngCourse2/handout/components/creating_components.md

 # Creating Components

 Components in Angular 2 build upon this idea.
-We define a Component's application logic inside a class.
+We define a component's application logic inside a class.
 To this we then attach a selector and a template.

-- **Selector** is the element property that we can use to tell Angular to create and insert an instance of this component.
+- _selector_ is the element property that we use to tell Angular to create and insert an instance of this component.
-- **Template** is a form of HTML that tells Angular how to render this component.
+- _template_ is a form of HTML that tells Angular how to render this component.

 ``` js
 import {Component} from '@angular/core';